OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 <p align="justify">
 In order to be able to generate output for *.md file, you need to have at least one element created.
-If you do, you will notice button in the right top corner of the page.
-It will generate scheme output on click, showing results in modal like in the example below.
+If you do, you will notice button in the right top corner of the page called <code>Generate</code>.
+It will generate scheme output on click, showing results in modal like in the example above.
 </p>